-The comments by Rick Waddell suggest a softening in America’s position.
-President Donald Trump suggested the U.S. could consider military action against Venezuela and Secretary of State Rex Tillerson raised the idea of pressuring Maduro to leave power.
+The comments by Rick Waddell, the White House’s deputy national security adviser, suggest a softening in America’s position.
+President Donald Trump last month suggested the U.S. could consider military action against Venezuela and Secretary of State Rex Tillerson raised the idea of pressuring Maduro to leave power.

 LUIS ALONSO LUGO